heyjva/support/_includes/yellow/yellow-install-nvme-cm4.md

 {% image "/static/img/yellow/step-9.png" "Inserting the drive" %}
 {% stepContent %}

+{% hazard "notice" %}

+**Risk of damage to the equipment due to electromagnetic discharge (ESD)**

-- **Notice**: **Do not touch the gold connector pins**.
+- Do not touch the gold connector pins

+{% endhazard %}

-  - Carefully hold the NVMe M.2 SSD by the sides.
+- Carefully hold the NVMe M.2 SSD by the long sides.
 - Align the notches in the SSD with the ridges in the slot.
-  - Then, insert at a 30-degree angle.
+- Then, insert at a ~30-degree angle.
 - Do not force the connection.

 {% endstepContent %}
 {% endstep %}